laderast/hugo_website/content/cvitae.md

 Participant/Instructor for [PDX Data Rescue/Open Data Day](https://github.com/daniellecrobinson/Data-Rescue-PDX).

 Documentation support for [Science Hack Day PDX 2017](http://portland.sciencehackday.org).

-Co-Founder of [BioData Club](https://biodata-club.github.io) group for students and postdocs.
-Managed speakers, developed free workshops for students, and provided feedback for student presentations.
-BioData Club is currently at 109 members ranging from OHSU and PSU staff, faculty, students and postdocs, providing a unique opportunity to share information and provide peer mentoring to students.

 Developed coursework for unemployed or underemployed IT workers in both biosciences and healthcare for Oregon Bioscience Association.